Biden stimulus showers money on Americans, sharply cutting poverty in defining move of presidency

 The total numbers are staggering.
 Cumulatively, the government will hand out $2.2 trillion to workers and families between the relief passed last year and this latest bill, according to the Committee for a Responsible Federal Budget, a nonpartisan group.
 That’s equivalent to what the government spends annually on Social Security, Medicare and Medicaid combined.

-Exactly how much money Americans are set to receive depends on a number of factors including if they are unemployed, their household income, whether they have children or other dependents, and the state they live in.
+Exactly how much money Americans are set to receive depends on a number of factors including whether they are unemployed, their household income, whether they have children or other dependents, and the state they live in.

 According to calculations by Marc Goldwein, senior policy director for the Committee for a Responsible Federal Budget, a Massachusetts family of four that had an income of about $53,000 before the pandemic and has one parent unemployed stands to receive more than $22,000 from this package.
 That’s in addition to the unemployment assistance and child tax credit the family would be eligible for without the pandemic.

-In total, this family of four is set to have received more than $50,000 due to the relief bills Congress passed since the crisis began, a large amount that more than replaces the family’s lost income during the crisis.
+In total, this family of four is set to have received more than $50,000 from the relief bills Congress has passed since the crisis began, a large amount that more than replaces the family’s lost income during the crisis.

 The Democratic stimulus package also provides significant funding for vaccine distribution and state and local governments.
 Business and health leaders say getting most Americans vaccinated is key to the economic recovery.
 But most of the attention on the bill has focused on its overall price tag and the payments that are set to go to about 150 million American households.

-The latest stimulus will reduce poverty by a third — lifting nearly 13 million Americans out of poverty — according to an analysis by Columbia University’s Center on Poverty and Social Policy.
+The latest stimulus will reduce poverty by a third, lifting nearly 13 million Americans out of it, according to an analysis by Columbia University’s Center on Poverty and Social Policy.
 Black Americans, Hispanic Americans and poor families with children are set to benefit the most.
 Child poverty would be reduced by more than half, the researchers predict.

-The magnitude of aid, especially for the poor, is far greater than the U.S. government has responded to other economic crises.
-The total response to the Great Recession was less than $1 trillion, and the most optimistic estimates are that about 6 million Americans were kept out of poverty in 2009 due to Congress’ efforts at the time.
+The magnitude of aid, especially combined with last year’s relief, is much greater than the U.S. government has responded to other economic crises.
+The response to the Great Recession was about $1.8 trillion over several years and the most optimistic estimates are that about 6 million Americans were kept out of poverty in 2009 because of efforts by Congress at the time.

 Biden and his top officials have repeatedly said they have learned lessons from the mistakes made during the Great Recession response.
 This time around they want to go big enough to ensure jobs return swiftly.
-They want a package that, in the words of White House press secretary Jen Psaki, would get families “talking about it at their dinner tables.”
+They want a package that, in the words of White House press secretary Jen Psaki, will get families “talking about it at their dinner tables.”

 Many economists say the package is far from perfect, but they broadly agree that this crisis has been an unprecedented hit on low-income workers and their children and the aid should be targeted most toward them.

-Recent history has also shown that giving money to poorer families delivers the greatest boost to the economy because these Americans are the most likely to spend the money right away.
+Recent history has shown that giving money to poorer families delivers the greatest boost to the economy, because those Americans are the most likely to spend the money right away.

 “History and a strong body of research would tell us the only way to avoid more lasting scars on households and the economy is by not doing too little,” said Ellen Zentner, chief economist at Morgan Stanley.
 She pointed out that giving money to low-income households “is much more stimulative than past policies in a downturn.”